Cancer Care

 The NHS has created a useful easy-read leaflet which shows the pathway of cancer screening.

-Guide to NHS waiting times
+Guide to NHS Waiting Times

 Your waiting time starts from whe the hospital, or service you have been reffered to recieves your referral letter, or when you book your first appointment through the NHS e-Referral Service.